In Excel 2010, the MODE function has been renamed as MODE.SNGL.

 The following example shows the Mode function, used to calculate the mode of the set of values in cells A1 - A10.

-The data has two statistical modes, 3 and 4, and so the Mode.Sngl function returns the lowest of these two values.
+Note that the data in column A of the example spreadsheet has two statistical modes, 3 and 4.
+Therefore, the Mode function returns the lowest of these two values.

 Further information and examples of the Excel Mode function can be found on the Microsoft Office website.